 The results from measurements of the tree rings are compiled into calibration curves.
 The calibration curves by IntCal Group form the basis of the calibrations by programs such as OxCal and CALIB.

-The first calibration curve used in determining the dates stretches back 8000 years, and it was based on a continuous tree sequence.
+The first calibration curve used to determine the dates stretches back 8000 years, based on a continuous tree sequence.

-After the Suess'curve, other calibration curves have been developed but didn't receive as much proliferation.
+After the Suess'curve, other calibration curves were developed but didn't receive as much proliferation.
 The dating and the use of accelerator mass spectrometers have also been used to generate calibration curves.

 A laboratory published a high-precision calibration curve in Belfast, Northern Island, based on an Irish oak.
 Today, internationally accepted calendar calibration curves stretch back about 48,000 BC (Reimer et al., INTCAL13 and Marine13 radiocarbon age calibration curves 0 – 50000 yrs cal BP, Radiocarbon 55(4), 2013).

 A lot of data is available about atmospheric 14C concentration available after 1950.
-The post-modern data is vital in determining the calendar age of very young materials (Hua, et al., Atmospheric Radiocarbon for the period 1950-2010, Radiocarbon, 55(4), 2013).
+Postmodern information is vital in determining the calendar age of very young materials (Hua et al., Atmospheric Radiocarbon for the period 1950-2010, radiocarbon, 55(4), 2013).